+Prerequisites

-Prerequisites A bachelor's degree (i.e., the equivalent of 180 ECTS credits at an accredited university) with at least 90 credits in global studies or social science including independent work, i.e., a thesis or the equivalent.
+A bachelor's degree (i.e., the equivalent of 180 ECTS credits at an accredited university) with at least 90 credits in global studies or social science including independent work, i.e., a thesis or the equivalent.
 English proficiency is required.

-Examination and grades The course is graded A, B, C, D, E, FX or F. The grades A, B, C, D and E are all passing grades.
+Examination and grades

+The course is graded A, B, C, D, E, FX or F.

+The grades A, B, C, D and E are all passing grades.
 For courses with more than one element of examination, students are given a final grade based on an overall assessment of all the elements included in the course.

 The examination is based on the intended learning outcomes.

 The course is examined through an individual written assignment and a seminar.
 The individual written assignment is graded with A/B/C/D/E/FX or F. The seminar is only graded with U/G (Fail/Pass).

 The examination must allow for students to be assessed on an individual basis.
 Further information concerning assessment of specific intended learning outcomes and grading criteria is provided at the beginning of the course.

 To receive the final grade of the course, the individual written assignment and the seminar assignment must have been passed.
 The final grade of the course is determined by the grade given to the individual written assignment.

 Students are guaranteed a minimum of three attempts to pass an examination, including the regular attempt.

 If a student has failed the same examination three times, the student can request that the next attempt be graded by a new examiner.
 The decision to accept or reject such a request is made by the associate dean of education.
 A student may not make a second attempt at any examination already passed in order to receive a higher grade.

 In case a course is terminated or significantly altered, examination according to the earlier syllabus shall be offered on at least two occasions in the course of one year after the termination/alteration.

+The examiner has the right to give an adapted examination or let the student carry out the examination in an alternative way provided that the intended learning outcomes can be secured and that there are exceptional reasons for this, including the student's right to targeted study support.

 Registration of examination:

-Name of the Test Value Grading Individual written assignment 5.5 credits A/B/C/D/E/FX/F Seminar ^I 2 credits U/G 1 The seminar is graded U (Fail) or G (Pass).
-Course evaluation The instruction is followed up throughout the course.
+Name of the Test Value Grading

+Individual written assignment 5.5 credits A/B/C/D/E/FX/F

+Seminar ^I 2 credits U/G

+1 The seminar is graded U (Fail) or G (Pass).

+Course evaluation

+The instruction is followed up throughout the course.
 A course evaluation is conducted at the end of the course.
 A summary and comments are published in the learning management system.
+The evaluation constitutes a basis for future improvements to the course.

+Course literature

+The course literature consists of 15-20 electronic articles which are available on the learning platform before the start of the course.

+Please note that changes may be made to the reading list up until eight weeks before the start of the course.

+Reference literature

+Citing Sources - How to Create Literature References

+http://ju.se/library/search--write/citing-sources---how-to-create-literature-references.html

-The evaluation constitutes a basis for future improvements to the course Course literature The literature list for the course will be provided 10 weeks before the course starts.
-Reference literature Citing Sources - How to Create Literature References http://ju.se/library/search--write/citing-sources---how-to-create-literature-references.html The Interactive Anti-Plagiarism Guide - Jönköping University Information about plagiarism at higher education institutions Available in the learning management system
+The Interactive Anti-Plagiarism Guide - Jönköping University

+Information about plagiarism at higher education institutions Available in the learning management system